lindelwa122/odin-admin-dashboard/README.md

 ## What I Learned

 - Learned how to effectively use **grid** and **flexbox** together to create awesome layouts.
+- Learned about `:root`, CSS variables and how to implement dark mode.

 ## Cool Features